- cefalexin monohydrate

 Staphylococci, including coagulase-positive, coagulase-negative and penicillinase-producing strains.

 Most strains of enterococci (Streptococcus faecalis) and a few strains of staphylococci are resistant to cefalexin.
 It is not active against most strains of Enterobacter species, Morganella morganii and Pr. vulgaris.
-It has no activity against Pseudomonas or Herellea species or Acinetobacter calcoaceticus.
-Penicillin-resistant Steptococcus pneumonia is usually cross-resistant to beta-lactam antibiotics.
+It has no activity against Pseudomonas or Herellea species or Acinetobacter calcoaeticus.
+Penicillin-resistant Streptococcus pneumoniae is usually cross-resistant to beta-lactam antibiotics.
 When tested by in-vitro methods, staphylococci exhibit cross-resistance between cefalexin and methicillin-type antibiotics.

 Human pharmacology - cefalexin is acid stable and may be given without regard to meals.